GiuseppeBellamacina/GiuseppeBellamacina/README.md

 # 💫 About Me
 Hi there! 👋 I'm Giuseppe, a Computer Science student at the University of Catania.
 I'm passionate about Artificial Intelligence and Cybersecurity, always diving into new challenges and exploring the unknown.
 Most of the time, I just end up doing weird stuff because, well...
 Sbaddu Supecchiu.

-I'm a huge fan of Star Wars and the Marvel Cinematic Universe, but I’m just as obsessed with anime and way too many other things to list here.
+I'm a huge fan of Marvel and Star Wars universe, but I’m just as obsessed with anime and way too many other things to list here.
 I also have a deep love for video games.

 Oh, and I have a thing for cars.
 I drive.
 (Yes, I'm Ryan Gosling).